-Performance Cycle Tier 1 Class Teacher / HLTA Tier 2 Attendance Manager Tier 3 Attendance Lead Tier 4 Strategic Intervention (Triage) Understand Number of pupils in their class: Review attendance related concerns of Class Teachers - support as appropriate.
+Performance Cycle Tier 1 Class Teacher / HLTA Tier 2 Attendance Manager Tier 3 Attendance Lead Tier 4 Strategic Intervention (Triage) Understand • Number of pupils in their class: frequently late; with 95% attendance and below, including Persistently Absent and Severely Absent pupils.
+Review attendance related concerns of Class Teachers - support as appropriate.
 Profile whole school absence by type (e.g. Disadvantaged, Vulnerable, Unique characteristics).
 Analyse school's attendance data in comparison with national, and LA.
-Evaluate effectiveness of inschool support and processes to improve attendance.
+Evaluate effectiveness of in- school support and processes to improve attendance.
 The volume, distribution (e.g. by year group) and specific needs of those pupils where support has not achieved attendance improvements.
 Plan Whole class activities to promote and encourage punctual and regular attendance.
-Parent-teacher reports to: Benchmark school's attendance data with national and LA positions.
+Parent-teacher reports to: • review individual pupil attendance; • explain interrelationship between pupil absence and attainment; • initiate discussions about barriers to attendance.
+Benchmark school's attendance data with national and LA positions.
 Prepare and distribute 'Attendance Performance Report' through cycles of reporting (e.g. HT1 to HT6).
 With the Designated Attendance Lead, agree priorities for whole school and meeting with individual pupils and their families.
-Devise specific strategies to address poor attendance, including: Determine type and urgency of support for pupils with complex attendance related difficulties and/or that have co-occurring conditions, including: Behavioural difficulties.
+Devise specific strategies to address poor attendance, including: Staff development.
+In-class and whole school approaches.
+Communication with pupils, parents, and the community.
+Targeted Support from partners and/or contractors.
+Determine type and urgency of support for pupils with complex attendance related difficutties and/or that have co-occurring conditions, including: Behavioural difficutties.
+Behavioural difficutties.
 Pastoral needs.
-Medical conditions.
 Welfare/social needs.
 SEND.
-SEMH. o Record pupil attendance daily.
+SEMH.
+8 Record pupil attendance daily.
 Promote, encourage and model punctual and regular attendance for their class.
 Speak with parents about attendance related issues.
 Record discussions and actions had with parents and pupils.
 Forward any attendance and/or welfare concerns to the Designated Attendance Lead and/or Safeguarding Lead.
-Recognise and celebrate individual and class improvements.
+Recognise and class individual and class improvements.
 Meet with children and families as prioritised with Designated Attendance Lead.
 Meet with Education Welfare Officer (EWO) to discuss pupils with little or no engagement from families and/or no attendance improvement.
 Refer cases to EWO for Targeted Intervention by them.
 Forward any attendance and/or welfare concerns to the Designated Attendance Lead and/or Safeguarding Lead.
 Provide a clear vision to the school community about expectations for punctual and regular attendance.
 This should explain types of support, rewards, and sanctions.
 Arrange calls and meetings with parents to discuss attendance issues.
 Profile and organise information to triage support for pupils and families at Tier 4.
 Prepare reports for Senior Leadership Team/Governors.
-Prepare reports to refer acute, chronic, and complex cases to the LA 'Staged Approach to improving Attendance', including: Stage 2: Vulnerable Pupils Hot Clinic (VPHC).
-Stage 3: Statutory Intervention.
+Prepare reports to refer acute, chronic, and complex cases to the LA 'Staged Approach to improving Attendance', including: Stage 2.
+Vulnerable Pupils Hot Clinic (VPHC).
+Stage 3.
+Statutory Intervention.
 Acute: resulting from a single issue.
 Chronic: repeated and prolonged.
 Complex: varied and multiple issues.
-Review Effectiveness of class-based attendance related activities.
+Review • • Effectiveness of class-based attendance related activities.
 Share effectiveness of activities with year group/whole school.
 Attendance trends over the academic year (HT1 to HT6).
 Effectiveness of in-school Early Help and Targeted Support.
 Information from Attendance Manager in relation to effectiveness of in-school Early Help and Targeted Support.
 Effectiveness of in-school triage process for difficult cases.
 Effectiveness of LA Staged Approach.

-Appendix 10: Relevant legislation and guidance
+12: Relevant legislation and guidance